Emergency debate (Standing Order No. 24)

 We are doing something similar with companies, and that, to me, is the key to this.
 I would like to encourage more companies back to the UK so that they can pay their fair share of tax, and that is being done.
 In 2010, the corporation tax take was £35 billion, but it is now up to £53 billion.
 Of course, the wealthy in the UK—the top 1%—pay 28% of all income tax, which is higher than at any time.

 In this debate, we must not lose an understanding of what foreign jurisdictions and so-called tax havens are there for.
 They are actually essential in the mix of international trade.
 For instance, it is not uncommon for a French investing company to choose the Caymans or the British Virgin Islands as the place of contract for a deal to invest in, say, the Democratic Republic of the Congo.
-Much though I have great respect for the legal system of the Democratic Republic of the Congo, the legal system and common law of the UK are what create legal certainty.
+Though I have great respect for the legal system of the Democratic Republic of the Congo, the legal system and common law of the UK are what create legal certainty.
 These things are not always about saving tax or avoiding tax; they are about trying to make transactions in the right place.

 So let us bear down on egregious tax planning.
 Let us continue the promotion of data sharing with our international partners.
 Let us make sure that global profits are taxed in the right place.
 And let us use our influence on our overseas territories.
 The Conservative party is doing those things more than the Labour party did in 13 years in government.